 The 48-oz container is great for blending blending smaller batches of things that need the tamper.
 It has 3” blades instead of the wide 64-oz container’s 4” blades, and a narrower bottom that allows it to blend smaller volumes more easily.
 (The difference in minimum volume to blend thick recipes easily is ~36 vs. ~24 oz.)

-Vitamix has said that they have plans to release additional containers, which may only work on Ascent models.
+Vitamix has said that they have plans to release additional accessories, which will likely only work on Ascent models.
+It’s unclear if, or when, they will release it, but they have plans for a Vitamix food processor attachment.

 The overall dimensions are similar to G-Series Vitamix models.
 The Ascent base is about ¼” shorter.
 The Ascent base plus container and lid is also about 1/4” shorter than G-Series models, which puts it at 17¼”.
 The base footprint is 8×10¾”